tomcatmew/car_RL_AI/README.md

 Setting a lot of checkpoint over the roads, the agent will learn how to reach the next checkpoint as fast as possible. \
 Usually car will shoot rays to detect the distance between car and checkpoint plane\
 **Advantages** : Easy to setup, fits any kinds of race track\
 **Disadvantages** : You have to manually set up checkpoint planes for the track.
-It can be done automatically, however it may come some failure cases where you have adjust by yourself.
+It can be done automatically, however it may come some failure cases where you have to adjust by yourself.
 ### Blocks Training
 Separate the road track by blocks, different blocks will gives the agent a different desired direction.
 I used 3 different blocks, straight, turn left 90, turn right 90 degree.\
 **Advantages** : If the car trained to be able to handle all different blocks, then theoretically any kind of race track made by the default blocks could work well.\